 6 Simple Steps in Making Liquid Soap with Fragrance Oils (Hand Soap & Body Wash)

 The demand for gentle, high-quality liquid soaps has never been stronger.
-As customers look for better alternatives to harsh, store-bought soaps, makers and small business owners have a unique opportunity to offer something better—custom-scented liquid soap that’s both nourishing and thoughtfully crafted.
+As customers look for better alternatives to harsh, store-bought options, makers and small business owners have a unique opportunity to offer something more nourishing, custom-scented, and thoughtfully crafted.

-This guide will walk you through everything you need to know to confidently make your own hand soap and body wash using ready-to-use bases and skin-safe fragrance oils.
+This guide is all about using ready-to-use liquid soap and body wash bases—no complicated chemistry, no dilution, no heating.
+Just blend, scent, colour (if you like), and bottle.
 Whether you're building your product line or creating your first batch, this breakdown will help you get it right from the start.

 What You’ll Learn: